How your business can benefit from the smart energy revolution

 The smart grid - relying on frequent and reliable data - will be easier to manage than the existing network, as smart meters will communicate energy consumption more accurately.
 This will make it easier for suppliers to forecast energy demand, which will help to lower costs.

 This improved accuracy will also allow for more renewable energy on the network, which is good news for the planet.
 High levels of renewable energy generation can bring prices down, and suppliers will be able to incentivise customers to use electricity at these times, passing the savings on to customers, which means cheaper bills for your business.

 Smart meters can also enable customers to keep track of and analyse their energy consumption, almost in real time.
 By combining this insight with behavioural changes, customers can start to save energy and money, while also contributing to a more sustainable future.

 What happens next?

-New and exciting technologies, such as electric vehicles (EVs), can also be used to help store excess energy generated at these times, and the electricity can be used instead of drawing electricity from the grid.
+New and exciting technologies, such as EVs, can also be used to help store excess energy generated at these times, and this stored electricity can be used instead of drawing electricity from the grid.
 This can help consumers to save costs, as well as reducing the amount of energy being generated at source.

-The pace of change isn’t going to slow down, and the grid has to change too.
+The pace of change isn’t going to slow down, and the grid must change too.
 Everyone has their part to play in helping the UK meet its commitment to net-zero carbon emissions by 2050.
 And smart meters and the smart grid can help us all to do it.
-They will help us get from where we are today to a zero-carbon, lower-cost energy future.
+They'll will help us get from where we are today to a zero-carbon, lower-cost energy future.